John Preston, Lord Fentonbarns: Life

+Royal finance and jewels

-A letter from James VI of June 1599 mentions his involvement in crown finance.
-The King had instructed him to repay a sum of money advanced on the security of some of the jewels of Anne of Denmark to the goldsmith and financier George Heriot.
+Preston became "Collector and Treasurer of the New Augmentation".
+In January 1599, James VI hoped that Preston and other exchequer officials would guarantee a sum of 1,500 crowns which he owed the goldsmith and financier George Heriot for jewels.
+They were minded to refuse the king.
+A letter from James VI of June 1599 mentions Preston's involvement in crown finance and the royal jewels.
+The King had instructed him to repay a sum of money advanced on the security of some of the jewels of Anne of Denmark to George Heriot.
 Preston however, had reserved the money for the costs of an embassy to France.
 On 2 October 1601 he was named one of eight commissioners to assist the treasurer in the administration of his office.
 In recognition of his services James VI, on 10 February 1602, conceded to him and his wife, Lilias Gilbert, the lands of Guthrie in Midlothian, and on 30 March 1604 the lands of Penicuik with others lands in the same shire.

 As a member of the Privy Council, Preston went with others to Stirling Castle in May 1603 to discuss and investigate a controversy involving Anne of Denmark who wished to take custody of her son, Prince Henry.
 Preston was one of the assessors at the trial in 1606 of the ministers concerned in holding the Aberdeen assembly.
 He was elected vice-president of the court of session on 23 October 1607, to act in the absence of Lord Balmerino, the president; was one of the assessors at the trial of Balmerino in 1608; and, on Balmerino's removal from the presidency, was, on 6 June 1609, chosen to succeed him.

 About the end of April 1611 Preston was appointed one of a council of eight—the New Octavians—in whom the financial offices of the treasurership, the collectorship, and the comptrollership were vested.
 He died on 14 June 1616.

 Family

-By his wife, Lilias Gilbert, daughter of the goldsmith Michael Gilbert, Preston left a son John, on whom a baronetcy of Nova Scotia was conferred in 1628.
-By his marriage to Elizabeth, daughter of William Turnbull, the younger John Preston became possessor of the lands of Auchie, Fife, on which a mansion-house was erected, named Prestonhall.
-The baronetcy is now extinct.
+John Preston married Elizabeth Fawside.
+His second wife was Lilias Gilbert, daughter of the goldsmith Michael Gilbert and his wife Sibilla Wycht.

+Fentonbarns and his first wife Elizabeth Fawside had a son John Preston of Penicuik, who married Elizabeth Turnbull, daughter of William Turnbull of Airdrie (in Crail).
+The younger John Preston owned lands near Cupar, and built a house named Prestonhall.
+He gained a Baronetcy of Nova Scotia on 22 February 1628, as Preston of Airdrie.

-His daughter Katherine married John Morison, Treasurer of the City of Edinburgh, and they were parents to Alexander Morison, Lord Prestongrange.
+Fentonbarns and his second wife Lilias Gilbert, had a son Michael Preston, who became laird of Fentonbarns, but was executed for murder in 1631.
+His daughter Katherine Preston married John Morison of Saughtonhall (1558–1615), Treasurer of the City of Edinburgh, and they were parents to Alexander Morison, Lord Prestongrange.
+Nathaniel Udwart was Preston's nephew.